Ukraine rebels mobilize troops amid Russia invasion fears

 A similar announcement quickly followed from Leonid Pasechnik, separatist leader in the Luhansk region.

-Pushilin cited “immediate threat of aggression" from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.
+Pushilin cited an “immediate threat of aggression" from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.

+“I appeal to all the men in the republic who can hold weapons to defend their families, their children, wives, mothers," Pushilin said. ”Together we will achieve the coveted victory that we all need."

 The separatists and Ukrainian forces have been fighting for almost eight years.
-But the violence along the line of contact separating the two sides, including a car bombing in the eastern city of Donetsk and a humanitarian convoy hit by shelling, has risen in recent days.
+But the violence along the line of contact separating the two sides, including a humanitarian convoy hit by shelling, has risen in recent days.
+A car bombing Friday in the city of Donetsk also sharpened the sense of alarm.

 With an estimated 150,000 Russian troops now posted around Ukraine's borders, the long-simmering separatist conflict could provide the spark for a broader attack.

+Ukraine’s military said shelling killed a soldier Saturday in the government-held part of the Donetsk region and that separatist forces were placing artillery in residential areas to try and provoke a response.

-On Friday, the rebels began evacuating civilians from the conflict zone with an announcement that appeared to be part of their and Moscow's efforts to paint Ukraine as the aggressor instead.
+On Friday, the rebels began evacuating civilians to Russia with an announcement that appeared to be part of their and Moscow's efforts to paint Ukraine as the aggressor.

-In an ominous assessment, U.S. President Joe Biden said he was now “convinced” Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, Kyiv.
+U.S. President Joe Biden said late Friday he was now "convinced" that Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, Kyiv.

-Biden, who for weeks had said the U.S. was not sure if Putin had made the final decision, said his judgment had changed, citing American intelligence.
+Biden, who for weeks had said the U.S. was not sure if Putin was determined to send troops into the neighboring country, cited American intelligence as the source of his ominous assessment.

 “As of this moment, I’m convinced he’s made the decision,” Biden said.
 “We have reason to believe that.”
 He reiterated that the assault could occur in the “coming days.”